hsahni55h/Reinforcement-Learning/notes.md

 \sum_{k=0}^{\infty} \gamma^k R_{t+k+1}, \text{ where } \gamma \in [0,1]
 $$

-In particular, when we refer to "return," it is not necessarily the case that 𝛾 = 1; and when we refer to "discounted return," it is not necessarily true that 𝛾 < 1.
+In particular, when we refer to "return," it is not necessarily the case that $$\gamma \ = 1; and when we refer to "discounted return," it is not necessarily true that $$\gamma \ < 1.

+- The discount rate $$\gamma \ is something that you set to refine the goal that you have for the agent.
+- It must satisfy 0 ≤ $$\gamma \ ≤ 1.
+- If $$\gamma \ = 0, the agent only cares about the most immediate reward.
+- If $$\gamma \ = 1, the return is not discounted.
+- For larger values of $$\gamma \, the agent cares more about the distant future.
+- Smaller values of $$\gamma \ result in more extreme discounting, where - in the most extreme case - the agent only cares about the most immediate reward.

 # Markov Decision Process (MDP).